Going to rent a car while on vacation? Do you need to buy the rental car company’s expensive insurance?

 To be safe, yes.
 While your liability, collision and comprehensive coverage generally carry over to rented vehicles, there are a few “gotchas” that you need to consider.

-The rental agreement makes you responsible for many other things than just direct damage to their car.
+The rental agreement makes you responsible for many other things than just direct damage to their car including items you are not "legally" responsible for but that which you accept liability for via the contract/agreement.
 While there are several areas of concern and potential gaps in protection, let’s focus on these three:

 Loss of Rental Income.
 You damage the rental car and take it out of service.
 The contract says you are responsible not just for repairing their car, but also their lost income.
 You may have rental reimbursement on your personal policy, but is the daily limit and length of time adequate?
 The rental company may be in no hurry to get the car repaired within the “reasonable period” stipulated by your policy.
 That makes you liable for the difference and it can add up very quickly.